Nosler/cis433-BlockchainVoting/README.md

 pipenv install
 ```
 This project also uses ngrok to give your server a public URL.
-Get it at: https://ngrok.com/ and place your ngrok file in the project root directory.
+Get it at: https://ngrok.com/.
+Instructions for download and setup of ngrok are available on the ngrok site.
+Once it is set up, place your ngrok file in the project root directory.

 ## Usage
 #### How to actually hold a vote using this system: